Jacob Isenschmid: The insane killer theory

 The succession of murders in the autumn of 1888 in London's East End, and inefficient verification of the authorities in charge of capturing the perpetrator, led the press and ordinary people to make up various hypotheses.
 One of the most vogue theories argued that an unbalanced psychopath was behind the gruesome killings and subsequent mutilations.

 The police of the time, much like the public opinion, was reluctant to accept that the monstrosities committed of such caliber could've been consummated by a person of sound judgment.
 Certainly, it couldn't have been a cultured or intelligent individual, but rather an ignorant brute.
-Better yet: a psychopath affected by venereal diseases or alcoholism that rushing towards a brain disorder.

-Whatever the reason, the evil was not in the nature of men, but in the unfortunate insanity with which the life had punished these women, a xenophobic panic led citizens to believe that no Englishman could've been the culprit.
+Better yet: a psychopath affected by venereal diseases or alcoholism.
+A xenophobic panic led citizens to believe that no Englishman could've been the culprit.

 Therefore, in the collective imagination, only one crazed man - who was also of foreign origin - represented the perfect candidate to be the prostitutes' killer.

-Reviewing the recorded facts, several mentally alienated were syndicated as responsible for the crimes.
 In this context, it led to the arrest, hospitalization and subsequent suspicion, which fell upon the unfortunate Jacob Isenschmid.